 The world’s economy has changed over the millennium.
 It began as Agricultural, became Industrial, now a knowledge revolution has seen it become the age of the Services (or tertiary) sector.

 In Australia, services account for around 80% of GDP.

 In their article “The Service Imperative” (Business Horizons, 2008), Bitner and Brown argue that services are not getting the critical attention they deserve in the form of corporate and government research, development and education.

 This is surprising considering that services now dominate most advanced economies.

 Bitner and Brown argue that countries “must innovate in services to survive in the global economy and provide better quality of life to their citizens.”

 There are a few exceptions.
-They cite Germany, Finland, Norway and China (Shanghai) as being “exceptional innovators” as have India.
+They cite Germany, Finland, Norway and China (Shanghai) as being “exceptional innovators” as has India.

 What can an Australian small business learn from this global transformation?
 Loads.